Hurricanes in Central America: Belize

 Category 5 hurricane strength and have hit or hit close to Belize: Hurricane Janet in 1955 and Hurricane Dean in 2007.

 Costa Rica

 Tropical Storm Nate spreading heavy rain and strong winds over much of Central America, including Costa Rica.

-Costa Rica (English: Rich Coast), officially the Republic of Costa Rica (República de Costa Rica), is a country in Central America, bordered by Nicaragua to the north, the Caribbean Sea to the northeast, Panama to the southeast, the Pacific Ocean to the southwest, and Ecuador to the south of Cocos Island.
+Costa Rica is a country in Central America, bordered by Nicaragua to the north, the Caribbean Sea to the northeast, Panama to the southeast, the Pacific Ocean to the southwest, and Ecuador to the south of Cocos Island.
 It has a population of around 5 million in a land area of 51,060 square kilometers (19,714 square miles).
 Hurricanes are uncommon in this country; only eighteen have been recorded in history.

 Climatologically, the hurricanes that impact Costa Rica mostly form in October and November.
 However, most of the hurricanes that hit the country were deadly and destructive, such as Hurricane Nate in 2017.
 Instituto Meteorológico Nacional (IMN) is the national meteorological agency of Costa Rica.